luckyseven/ngx-liquid-cache/projects/ngx-liquid-cache/README.md

 }
 ```

 ## Example

-Open `example/index.html` in your browser to see jQuery MultiSelector Plugin in action or click [here](http://htmlpreview.github.io/?https://github.com/luckyseven/jquery-multiselector/blob/master/example/index.html).
+Clone the demo project from [GitHub](https://github.com/luckyseven/ngx-liquid-cache) and run it with `ng serve`.
+Check the browser console to see the demo in action.

+## Coming soon

+1. Use **localStorage** for advanced (and durable) caching.
+2. Specify *group name* for decorators that uses placeholders to simplify the removal of them.
+3. Use custom callbacks and hooks during the cache lifecycle.

+## Suggestions, improvements, issues and more

 **Have you used this plugin in your project?**

 Say hello with a [tweet](https://twitter.com/luckysevenrox)!

-## Alternatives

-**Need a non-jquery version?**
+**Need support?**

-I'm already working on it, but feel free to contact me and ask for improvement!

-## History

-Check [Releases](https://github.com/luckyseven/jquery-multiselector/releases) for detailed changelog.
+Feel free to contact me at [alberto.fecchi@gmail.com](alberto.fecchi@gmail.com) or just open an issue on the official repository on [GitHub](https://github.com/luckyseven/ngx-liquid-cache).

 ## License

-> MIT License - Copyright (c) 2017 Alberto Fecchi
+> MIT License - Copyright (c) Alberto Fecchi

 Full license [here](LICENSE)